clerk/clerk-nextjs-examples/README.md

 # Clerk Next.js Examples

+**Clerk is Hiring!**

+Would you like to work on Open Source software and help maintain this repository?
+Apply today https://apply.workable.com/clerk-dev/.

+---

 This repository holds sample code for different types of authentication flows you might need for your application.
 All built using [Clerk](https://clerk.dev?utm_source=github&utm_medium=starters&utm_campaign=nextjs-examples)!

 <div style="display: flex;gap:10px;flex-flow:wrap;">